Genetic Counseling and Testing for Cervical, Vaginal and Vulvar Cancer

 - Colposcopy: Using an instrument with a magnifying lens and light (colposcope) to check for changes in cervical and vaginal tissues and take tissue samples.

-- Pelvic exam: Examining the vagina and abdomen.
+- Pelvic exam: Examining the vulva, vagina, cervix, uterus, ovaries, and abdomen.

 - Biopsy: Removing and testing a tissue sample.
 You may receive endocervical curettage, which involves taking a cervical tissue sample using a small, spoon-shaped instrument or thin brush.